HamStudy/hamstudy-hambook/general2023/content/Part 1. The Science/Chapter 5. Radio Wave Propagation/section 5-3 Propagation Modes and Paths.md

 > **Key Information:** NVIS propagation is short distance MF or HF propagation using *high radiation angles*.

 Instead of using low angles for distance, NVIS uses high angles for area coverage.
 The ionosphere acts like an umbrella, reflecting your nearly vertical signal back down in a circular pattern around your station.
-This creates consistent coverage from 0 to about 300 miles with no skip zone.
+This creates consistent coverage from 0 to 300 miles with no skip zone.

 NVIS requires specific antenna configuration and frequency selection.
 Low horizontal antennas (0.1 to 0.25 wavelengths high) produce the high-angle radiation needed.
 Ground reflection reinforces upward radiation while canceling low-angle signals.
 Frequency must be below the critical frequency for vertical reflection but high enough to avoid excessive D-region absorption.
 During daylight, 40 and 60 meters work well.
 After dark, 80 and 160 meters become optimal as the MUF drops.